14 Top Tourist Destination in Malaysia

 Do visit this wonderfully developed city located very close to Kuala Lumpur.

 Distance from Kuala Lumpur: situated at a distance of 30 km

 Taman Negara is a national park in Peninsular Malaysia and one of the world’s oldest deciduous rainforests, estimated to be more than 130 million years old.

-Kuala Tahan, the main entry point, is a base for the nearby canopy walkway, river trips and treks through the jungle to the top of Mt.
-Tahan.
+Kuala Tahan, the main entry point, is a base for the nearby canopy walkway, river trips, and treks through the jungle to Mt.
+Tahan’s top.

 Visitors can enjoy the tropical virgin rainforest,

 - jungle trekking (Tenor Rentis)

 The park is home to tigers, macaques, and birdlife.

 You can trek to see the Rafflesia, a giant speckled five-petaled flower with a diameter up to 106 cm and weighing up to 10 kg.

 This parasitic plant without any leaves, stems, and roots and uses nutrient-absorbing threads to absorb nutrients from the host on which it lives.